hikilaka/RSCSundae/doc/differences.md

   were added after Fatigue was released.
 However, there are more trees as a result.
-* The Dwarven Mines have two entrances instead of three - one near Falador's eastern bank, and one north of Falador.
+* The Dwarven Mines have two entrances instead of three - one through the mining guild, and one north of Falador.

 Between RSC Sundae and 2001scape